sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

 	 * **SLIDINGWINDOW:4:20** Perform a sliding window trimming, cutting once the average quality within the window falls below a threshold.
 	 	- **4**  : windowSize: specifies the number of bases to average across
 	 	- **20** : requiredQuality: specifies the average quality required.
-	 * **ILLUMINACLIP:/shared/home/SHARED/DATA/adapters/TruSeq3-PE.fa:2:30:10** Cut adapter and other illumina-specific sequences from the read.
+	 * **ILLUMINACLIP:/shared/home/SHARED/DATA/adapters/TruSeq3-PE.fa:2:30:10** Cut adapter and other Illumina-specific sequences from the read.
 	 	 - Cut adapter and other illumina-specific sequences from the read.
 	 	 - **2**  : seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
 	 	 - **30** : palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
 	 	 - **10** : simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.

 	Here is a script for a single sample :